Further improvement of national test process and international harmonization of regulatory requirements

 Recommendations

-• Strengthen cooperation with the Pharmaceuticals and Medical Devices Agency, the MHLW, and the prefectural and NIID, which are the testing organizations, or improve the efficiency of pharmaceutical review and assay functions
+• Strengthen cooperation between the reviewers (Pharmaceuticals and Medical Devices Agency and MHLW) and the testing organizations (prefectures and NIID) to improve the efficiency of pharmaceutical review and assay functions.

-• Review of sample sampling methods so that overseas manufacturing facilities can also take test samples
+• Review of sampling methods so that overseas manufacturing facilities can also take test samples.

 • Reduction of the number of certified lots by utilizing SLP and expansion of SLP-only items, including newly approved products